kinjuk/finance-journal/projects.md

 ## 🗓️ Scheduled / To Come

+### ▸ Beta (β) Calculator – Beta Version
+Calculate a stock’s beta relative to a benchmark index using a spreadsheet.
+Focuses on outlining core formulas and calculations, without implementing data gathering (hence the "beta" version).

 ### ▸ FX Interest Rate Arbitrage Calculator (Excel)
 Tool to compare net yields when switching between currencies (EUR → USD) based on central bank rates vs broker conversion costs and current FX rate.
 Calculates whether it's worth converting for yield advantages (as in 2% ECB vs 4% Fed).